pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       Create an SVG image from the page.
 Only full page images are currently supported.

-     :arg matrix-like matrix: a matrix, default is :ref:`Identity`.
+     :arg matrix_like matrix: a matrix, default is :ref:`Identity`.

      :returns: a UTF-8 encoded string that contains the image.
 Because SVG has XML syntax it can be saved in a text file with extension ``.svg``.